billyego/Code-Challenge/README.md

 ## Installation Guide
 #### 1.Clone the repository:
-Clone the repository from the GitHub URL provided.
+Clone the repository from the GitHub https://github.com/billyego/Code-Challenge/tree/main.
 #### 2.Navigate to the Project Directory:
 Change your current directory to the project directory.
 #### 3.Install Dependencies: